Metabolic Bone Disease & Osteoporosis

 - Genetic diseases associated with fractures

-Our physicians may also order blood and urine tests to look for markers — levels of different enzymes, proteins, and other substances circulating in the body that give information about your disease and the progress of your treatment.
+Our providers may also order blood and urine tests to look for markers — levels of different enzymes, proteins, and other substances circulating in the body that give information about your disease and the progress of your treatment.
 These markers can provide information about the rate of bone formation, bone resorption (loss of bone), and vitamin D levels, which are essential for the body’s absorption of calcium.

 There are many drug treatments for osteoporosis.
 These include bisphosphonate drugs such as Fosamax (alendronate), Actonel (risedronate), and the monthly drug Boniva (ibandronate).
 These drugs help slow or stop bone loss.
 Another treatment option is Forteo (teriparatide), an injectable synthetic version of parathyroid hormone, a naturally occurring hormone that helps regulate calcium.
 This treatment helps build new bone.